 17. GSIS ID

 I arrived at Mactan Cebu International Airport at exactly five o’clock in the afternoon and went directly to check in my baggage.
-After checking in, I went to pay the terminal fees.
-Guests were just few thus I didn’t need to qeue for longer minutes.
-Everything went smooth until I finally set foot inside the immigration office.
-The immigration officers stayed inside a small cubicle.
-Setting was similar to banks.
-I imagined them to have individual offices but they were settled as one with office partitions.
+After checking in, I paid the terminal fees.
+Guests were just few so I didn’t queue long.
+Everything went smooth until I was finally inside the immigration office.
+The immigration officers were in a small cubicle (Like of the banks.
+I thought they were individually seated in an office).

-It was a good thing that I arrived so early, queue was not long.
-I chose a younger male officer who, at first glance, looked so kind and calm.
-When I approached him, I said my greetings and handed him my visa and passport.
+It was a good thing that I arrived so early as queue was not yet long.
+I chose a younger male officer who looked kind and calm.
+When I approached him, I greeted him and handed my visa and passport.
 Our conversation went this way:

 IO (Immigration Officer)